sunspai1/Microsoft-apps-with-data-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

 6. Install [Power BI Desktop](https://aka.ms/pbidesktopstore).

+7. Install the latest version of [the .NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet/3.1).

 ## Before the hands-on lab

 Refer to the Before the hands-on lab setup guide manual before continuing to the lab exercises.